Showing 1–15 of 21 results

 It is my absolute pleasure to present my current collection of these outstanding lighters.
 I have also shared a few of the lighters I have handled over the years.
 These I call ‘Old Friends’.

-It takes great courage to buy a Dunhill Aquarium lighter.
+It is always exciting to add a Dunhill aquarium lighter to the collection, being unique every piece has its own story and presence.
 I have never once regretted the purchase, but sometimes I do regret the sales.
 These are great objects full of character and ‘good times’.
 Few objects have such power.